willwx/XDream/README.md

 Update (19/4/3): Added rudimentary support for PyTorch.
     See below for details.

+Update (19/5/10): PyTorch can now be used instead of caffe.

 ## Introduction
 XDream (E**x**tending **D**eepDream with **r**eal-time **e**volution
 for **a**ctivity **m**aximization in real neurons)